Viral Orca Attack Videos are AI-Generated and Fabricated

 Social Media Posts :

-A message is being widely shared on social media, claiming to show a tragic incident involving an orca trainer named Maris Ellington and an orca named Cairo at a marine park called Ocean World.
+There are also similar claims being widely shared on social media, claiming to show a tragic incident involving an orca trainer named Maris Ellington and an orca named Cairo at a marine park called Ocean World.
 It reads like a documentary summary and is shared along with shocking images of an orca allegedly attacking a trainer.

 The content is going viral across Facebook and YouTube, with thousands of users sharing and reacting to it